STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Experiments

-To validate the effectiveness of our reinforcement learning approach, we analyze the training dynamics as shown in Figure \ref{fig:convergence-curve}.
-Both Qwen3-0.6B and Qwen3-8B models demonstrate consistent performance improvements throughout the 140 training steps on WTQ and HiTab datasets.
-The first 20 steps (stage 1) exhibit rapid performance gains as models quickly learn from easy samples, while the subsequent 120 steps (stage 2) show gradual but steady improvements as the models tackle increasingly complex reasoning patterns.
-This two-stage progression validates our curriculum design, with the 8B model reaching near-optimal performance while the 0.6B variant continues improving throughout training.
+Figure \ref{fig:convergence-curve} plots the first 140 steps on WTQ and HiTab for difficulty-aware RL training of both model sizes.
+Both STaR-0.6B and STaR-8B improve: foundational training (first 20 steps) yields rapid gains on easy samples, and progressive training (next 120 steps) further improves reasoning abilities on harder samples.
+Foundational training uses a higher learning rate with fewer rollouts; progressive training uses a lower learning rate with more rollouts and dynamic filtering to focus updates on unsolved hard samples.
+The full difficulty-aware RL runs for 188 steps.

-To investigate the individual contributions of supervised fine-tuning and reinforcement learning, we conduct ablation experiments as presented in Table \ref{tab:sft-rl-ablation}.
-The results reveal complementary strengths: SFT-only training provides stable baseline performance across datasets but lacks the reasoning depth for complex queries, while RL-only training achieves strong performance on special and certain datasets (e.g., WTQ) but suffers from inconsistency, particularly on TabFact where performance drops dramatically.
-The complete SFT+RL pipeline achieves superior performance across all benchmarks, demonstrating that supervised pre-training establishes essential reasoning foundations while reinforcement learning refines and deepens these capabilities.
+Unless otherwise noted, we conduct the following analyses on STaR-0.6B, where differences across settings are more clearly observed.
+To investigate the individual contributions of SFT and RFT, we conduct ablation experiments as presented in Table \ref{tab:sft-rl-ablation}.
+The results reveal complementary strengths: SFT-only training provides stable baseline performance across datasets but lacks the reasoning depth for complex queries, while RFT-only training achieves strong performance on some datasets (e.g., WTQ) but suffers from inconsistency, particularly on TabFact where performance drops dramatically.
+The complete SFT+RFT pipeline achieves the best performance across all benchmarks, demonstrating that SFT establishes reasoning foundations while RFT refines and deepens these capabilities.
 This synergy is particularly evident in FinQA and HiTab, where the combined approach substantially outperforms either component alone.